 Use of P&ID/PEFS During Pre- EPC Phase

-Use of P&ID/PEFS during EPC phase
+Use of P&ID/PEFS during the EPC phase

 During Operation, you have to maintain P&ID in such a condition that it will show actual plant conditions at any time.
-It should be updated when any physical change is made so that the unit will remain compliant with codes, standards, and specification, and can be operated safely under the defined process conditions.
+It should be updated when any physical change is made so that the unit will remain compliant with codes, standards, and specifications, and can be operated safely under the defined process conditions.

 P&IDs are used to train operators and engineers before they start work in the plant.

 - All the equipment, including installed spares and associated piping, including drain and vent line.

 - Insulation or jacketing requirements.